Moose Jaw Canucks

 The Moose Jaw Canucks were a junior ice hockey team based in Moose Jaw, Saskatchewan, Canada.
-They were one of the founding members of the Western Canada Junior Hockey League (known today as the Western Hockey League) in 1966 following a rebellion within the Saskatchewan Junior Hockey League.
+They were one of the founding members of the original Western Canada Junior Hockey League (1948–1956), and in 1966 were founding members of a new Western Canada Junior Hockey League (known since 1978 as the Western Hockey League) following a rebellion within the Saskatchewan Junior Hockey League.
 The franchise evolved from the Moose Jaw Cubs in the early 1930s.

-The Canucks won the Abbott Cup in 1945 and 1947, making them the Junior "A" Champion for Western Canada and earning a playoff against the George Richardson Memorial Trophy winning Eastern Champion for the Memorial Cup.
+The Canucks won the Abbott Cup in 1945 and 1947, making them the Junior "A" Champion for Western Canada and earning a playoff against the George Richardson Memorial Trophy- winning Eastern Champion for the Memorial Cup.
 The Canucks lost their Memorial Cup competition against the Toronto St. Michael's Majors in both years.

 Franchise history

 The Canucks played in the following leagues in their history: